simoncarrignon/spreadrt/README.md

 # Twitter Spread R-package

+R-package with the code used for the paper: _Modelling rapid online cultural transmission: Evaluating neutral models on Twitter data with Approximate Bayesian Computation_ in _Palgrave Communication_ special issue on Cultural Evolution.

 ## Install the package

 To install the 'spread' package directly from this git repository you can: